software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > As [a user persona], I want [to perform this action] so that [I can accomplish this goal].

 The "a user persona" part describes the user role who wants to use the feature described in the "to perform this action" part.
 If we can't come up with a specific role we can just call the user persona a "user".
 The last part of the user story format is the "I can accomplish this goal" part.
 This justifies, why this user story is important enough to be implemented.

+For example, the following user story is not in the specified format:

+> ❌ Create a new blog.

+This user story doesn't describe the user role and the goal the user can accomplish with the feature described by the user story.
+Considering these aspects, the correct format for the user story is the following:

+> ✅ As a content creator I want to create a new blog so that I can start writing blog posts for my readers.

 {: .note }